garrekstemo/Intro-to-Julia-for-spectroscopic-analysis/docs/Lesson 1.md

-# Programming basics in Julia
+# 1. Programming basics in Julia

 This lesson is a overview of basic programming concepts using the Julia language and the REPL.
 The intended audience is people who have never programmed before, or who have only done a little programming in another language.

 Goals
 1. Download and install Julia and Visual Studio Code
-2. Learn the basics of programming in Julia in the REPL (variables, if / else, loops)
+2. Learn the basics of programming using Julia in the REPL (variables, types, basic operations, booleans, and arrays)
 3. Find help in the Julia documentation and on the internet